adetaylor/browser-learning/docs/exercise2c.md

 # Exercise 2c: word wrap!

 You might notice that the browser doesn't have word wrap.
+Really long lines of text flow right off the side of the window and you can't read them.
+Word wrap is the way most browsers (and other apps) will chop those long lines into shorter lines automatically, so you can read all of it.

 How would you do that?

 Hints: